 Franchise fee, development fee, and international territory fee payments received by the Company are recorded as deferred revenue on the Consolidated Balance Sheets, which represents a contract liability.
 Deferred revenue is reduced as fees are recognized in revenue over the term of the franchise license for the respective restaurant.
 As the term of the franchise license is typically ten years, substantially all of the franchise fee revenue recognized in the current fiscal year was included in the deferred revenue balance as of December 31, 2022.
-Approximately \$7.7 million and \$10.4 million of deferred revenue as of December 25, 2021, respectively, relates to restaurants that have not yet opened, so the fees are not yet being amortized.
-The weighted average remaining amortization period for deferred franchise and renewal fees related to open restaurants is 7.2 years.
-The Company did not have any material contract assets as of December 31, 2022.
+Approximately \$9.3 million and \$7.7 million of deferred revenue as of December 30, 2023 and December 31, 2022, respectively, relates to restaurants that were not yet opened, so the fees are not yet being amortized.
+The weighted average remaining amortization period for deferred franchise and renewal fees related to open restaurants is 7.1 years.
+The Company did not have any material contract assets as of December 30, 2023.